ACCCIM President Calls for Balanced Policies, Talent Retention, and SME Support to Sustain Economic Momentum and Global Competitiveness

 In his opening speech, Datuk Ng commended the positive impact of political stability, citing a stronger Malaysian ringgit that has attracted foreign investments and strengthened sectors such as infrastructure, manufacturing, and technology.
 He noted that foreign direct investment (FDI) reached RM34.1 billion in the first half of 2024, and Malaysia’s GDP rose by 5.9% in Q2.
 High-profile investments, including Google’s USD2 billion data centre project, reflect growing global confidence in Malaysia’s economic prospects.

 He also addressed Malaysia’s talent shortage, urging the government to attract and retain skilled professionals.
-“We need targeted initiatives to curb brain drain and attract foreign graduates from Malaysian universities to fill gaps in key sectors, including AI and cybersecurity,” Datuk Ng proposed.
+He emphasised the need for targeted initiatives to curb brain drain and attract foreign graduates from Malaysian universities to fill gaps in key sectors, including AI and cybersecurity.
 With Malaysia set to chair the ASEAN Summit next year, he called for exploring regional labour market liberalisation to support economic growth.